The Authentic of Balinese Art Through Cultural Heritage

 Balinese Wood Carving and Sculpture

 Balinese wood carving is an ancient art form but has also changed and developed over the years.
-Mas Village is famous for its woodcarvings, and some of its master artisans become famous across Indonesia and in international.
-Wooden statues and even furniture, fixtures, and door frames usually adorned with flowers, landscapes, and traditional themes by skilled craftsmen.
-You can buy these carving as souvenirs in all parts of Bali, varying from cheap and charming to intricate and unique.
+Mas Village is famous for its woodcarvings, and some of its master artisans become famous across Indonesia and internationally.
+Wooden statues and even furniture, fixtures, and door frames are usually adorned with flowers, landscapes, and traditional themes by skilled craftsmen.
+You can buy these carvings as souvenirs in all parts of Bali, varying from cheap and charming to intricate and unique.

-For Balinese people, they usually designed natural things as a part of daily life according to traditional principles.
-For this reason, sculpture is of great importance in Bali.
+Balinese people, usually designed natural things as a part of daily life according to traditional principles.
+For this reason, the sculpture is of great importance in Bali.
 Batubulan Village is famous for its sculpture, but there are enclaves of stonemasons in areas such as Kerobokan as well as Denpasar.

 Traditional subjects are common, but business is brisk, and many of these stone carvers sell large pieces to businesses and private individuals around the world, so alongside Ganesha and wayang puppets, visitors can find stone Buddhas, garden sculptures, and nudes, some as big as small houses.
 There is a wide variety in quality here, with mass-produced stonework available as well as more artistic pieces marked by individual craftsmanship.